Alldarwish/Alldarwish/README.md

 - 👋 Hi, I’m @Alldarwish
 - 👀 I’m interested in school and student projects
-- 🌱 I’m currently learning Web Development (Python / Anaconda, CSS / HTML, Git, REACT, etc.)
+- 🌱 I’m currently learning Web Development (Python/Anaconda, HTML/CSS, Git, REACT, Flask, and Javscript.)
 - 💞️ I’m looking to collaborate on ... (will be completed in due time)
 - 📫 How to reach me ... (will be provided in due time)